Are you like me and LOVE holidays and traditions? Or maybe you’re looking for some new Christmas traditions to start.

 Either way, look no further!
-Here is a list of over 75 festive holiday traditions.
+Here is a list of over 75 festive holiday traditions to offer inspiration.

 Having traditions helps create lasting memories, gives us something to look forward to, and brings people together.

 The traditions you start with your family become part of your heritage!
 Children in particular find the predictability of those holiday traditions comforting.

 This list of Christmas traditions includes both classic and unique ideas, ways to give back, and suggestions for spending time with your kids and friends!